-High school, college, and university is an interesting transition in life.
+High school, college, and the university are interesting transitions in life.
 Sometimes you get challenged and sometimes things are just taking their flow.
-One thing that can give you a headache, albeit being small, is what the PEEL method is?
-Acronyms have a way of twisting our happy faces to frustrated one.
+One thing that can give you a headache, albeit being small, is the PEEL method.
+Acronyms have a way of twisting our happy faces into frustrated ones.

 The PEEL paragraph writing method is a proven method used in helping students in their writing process.
 It offers a framework or structure for their writing for better understanding and presentation of facts.

 This brings to existence the question of, what does PEEL stand for?
 Well PEEL is an abbreviation of (Point, Evidence/Examples, Explain, and Link).

 PEEL paragraph format helps bring sentences together to form a paragraph, which then forms an essay.
 Remember, a sentence is the basic element of information.
 It is also the grammatical unit with a single piece of information.
 Sentences merge to convey an idea in a paragraph.
 A paragraph, like a sentence, has one central idea or thought.
 Therefore, to convey more than one thought, we need an essay, which is made of a combination of paragraphs.
 Essays bear detailed arguments and have different paragraphs with different ideas or information.

 In its basic form, a PEEL paragraph has information that is logical and structured.

 Let us delve deeper into the meaning of the words in the abbreviation:

 Point: Your topic sentence in a PEEL paragraph should introduce the idea or the main item of discussion.
 As it is the topic sentence, it is never cited.
 Its purpose is to hook the reader and tell them why the paragraph is worth reading.